Alibard/bombat-tyr/README.md

 # Custom styles

-SDK has 8 type of elements:
+In total all screens in authorize module has 8 type of elements:

  * TITLE
  * BUTTON